-Lynda Henderson has been with the Commission for 24 years.
-Beginning as a secretary in 1969, Lynda is currently an Administrative Assistant II to Commissioner Guy Revell, Jr. Lynda is a true professional in her dedication to her work and fellow employees, and has consistently received outstanding performance appraisals for her efforts.
+Lola Taylor has been a Parole Commission employee for 25 years.
+Beginning as a secretary, she is currently the Accounting Services Supervisor.
+Lola is a true professional in her dedication to her work and fellow employees, and has consistently received outstanding performance appraisals for her efforts.

-CHAIRMAN'S AWARD 1991-92 CATEGORY II
+CHAIRMAN'S AWARD 1992-93 CATEGORY II